aavegotchi/aavegotchi-wiki/posts/en/faq.md

 Make sure you have completed two transactions: (1) approve transaction, and (2) migration from Mainnet to Matic transaction.
 The token address for GHST on Matic is as follows: 0x385Eeac5cB85A38A9a07A70c73e0a3271CfB54A7

+### Why can't I see my LP Tokens on QuickSwap?

+After you have staked your LP tokens on QuickSwap, you will not be able to see them in your wallet.
+Unstake them if you want to see them being reflected in your wallet.

 <p style="font-style:italic; font-size:13px;">...to be continued!</p>